The Applied Programming Languages, Software Engineering, and Education

 (APPLeSEEd) Lab tackles problems in software, security, and systems

 and cultivates computational thinking.

 The Cyber Security and Privacy (CyberSP) Cluster is a university-wide research cluster formed as part of the Faculty Cluster Initiative that focuses on security and privacy in cyberspace.

 A side channel is an observable aspect of a program’s execution, distinct from its input or output.
 Running time, memory usage, power consumption, network packet count, and more can all be side channels.
 If one of these happens to be correlated with secret information processed by the program, an attacker can exploit this to discover the secret, e.g., an encryption key or a password.
 Such side-channel attacks are particularly insidious.
 Even when a program is functionally correct, the performance characteristics of its algorithm may be a security vulnerability.
-Previous work includes the use of program analysis techniques to identify timing channel vulnerabilities [PLDI 2017].
-Continuing work includes using dynamic analysis techniques and compiler-based mitigation.
+Previous work includes the use of program analysis techniques to identify timing channel vulnerabilities [PLDI 2017] (Blazer).
+Continuing work includes using compiler- and architecture-based mitigation [DAC 2021].

 Blockchain Smart Contracts

 Smart contracts automate the execution or negotiation of a contract and have become a popular addition to blockchains.
 A smart contract can be seen as a concurrent shared object stored indefinitely on a blockchain.
 But in the most popular smart contract platform, Ethereum, no concurrency control is built into the language.
 To make consensus easy, all operations are performed sequentially , a disaster for throughput.
-Previous work includes adding concurrency to smart contract execution using speculative concurrency [PODC17a, PODC17b].
-Continuing work includes providing safety guarantees for smart contracts.
+Previous work includes adding concurrency to smart contract execution using speculative concurrency [PODC17a, PODC17b] and proof-carrying smart contracts [WTSC18].